 Unfortunately, after staying at mine one eve, he was robbed.
 Not by gypsies.
 By Slovaks.
 This is the story that still makes me grin:

 His computer (the one I’m writing on now) was stolen, along with his ipod and an heirloom knife.
 He went to the Czech police, who said they could do nothing.
 He went to Fleda, got the footage of the kids and took it to the police.
 Still not enough.

 He then went to the train station to go to Slovakia (the dummies didn’t realize he had GPS in his computer)- and sat down next to one of the thieves, waiting for the same train.
 The guy not only had some of his stuff but a lot of weed.
 He got arrested.

 Onto Slovakia, Slovakian police and a small village- he got his computer back.

 After that, the police have been a hearty part of our lives.
 From the fellas that told Armando he couldn’t do street art for money in Prague, to two nights running of police checking out our caravan this week.

 For once it was a good thing we were foreigners.
-I suppose they had reason, what with the half-tent up, ketchup outside of the door (not ours) (blood- yegads!) and clothes hung by someone in front of our parking place.
+I suppose they had reason, what with the half-tent up, horror film playing with screams, ketchup outside of the door (blood- yegads!) and clothes hung by someone in front of our parking place.
 Suspicious?
 Nah.
 Ha.

 This morning Armando wanted to do his art, we’d discussed the hows for nearly a week.
 His ‘Moneypoly Project’ is close to his heart, and I can now add amateur filmographer to my resume.
 Grin.